kodowicz/search-app/README.md

 ```

 ## Purposes
-- [:heavy_check_mark:] fetch data located in public API
+- [x] fetch data located in public API
-- [] show searching results by listing them
+- [ ] show searching results by listing them
-- [] show details about each city if you are interested
+- [ ] show details about each city if you are interested
-- [] delete the list of cities if input is cleared
+- [ ] delete the list of cities if input is cleared
-- [] implement good looking animations
+- [ ] implement good looking animations

 ## Built with